paulrobertlloyd/paulrobertlloyd-v4/src/articles/2011/08/edinburgh_fringe/index.md

 {% render 'rating' with 2 %}

-The final show I attended was <cite>Best of the Fest</cite>.
+The final show I attended was ""Best of the Fest"".
 Beginning at midnight, the hour before brought with it a sense of anti-climax, as many of the outdoor areas had been vacated due to the heavy rain.
 The performers showcased at this event were fairly mediocre, and the MC, [Andrew Maxwell][10] relied on cursing and drug references more than seemed necessary.
-I did get to see [David O'Doherty][11] perform [<cite>Beefs 2011</cite>][12] live though, so it wasn’t all bad.
+I did get to see [David O'Doherty][11] perform [""Beefs 2011""][12] live though, so it wasn’t all bad.

 ***